-The mentally rejuvenating and nervous-system-soothing effects of bacopa (Bacopa monnieri) are legendary.
-This herb is documented in ancient Indian texts as far back as the 6th century for being widely used to promote intellect and balance dis-ease of the mind.
+The profound effects of bacopa (Bacopa monnieri) are legendary.
+This herb is documented in ancient Indian texts as far back as the 6th century for being widely used to promote intellect and balance the mind.

-Today, bacopa is still commonly used as a powerful brain tonic in the Ayurvedic pharmacopoeia, helping to improve mindfulness, revitalize consciousness, and maintain concentration.
+Today, bacopa is still commonly used as a powerful brain tonic in the Ayurvedic pharmacopoeia.
+Some of bacopa's benefits include supporting mindfulness, revitalizing consciousness, and maintaining concentration.

 Bacopa is a perennial creeping herb that grows in damp soils and marshes throughout the Indian subcontinent and parts of Southeast Asia.
 It has small, succulent green leaves with beautiful white flowers.